keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/Keystone-Basics.rst

 Destruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The host can destroy the enclave to reclaim the memory.
+The host may destroy the enclave at any time.

-The SM cleans the EPM and release the PMP entry.
+On destruction, the SM clears the EPM and releases the PMP entry.

+The host then finally reclaims the now-free memory.